Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Implementation Details

 \subsection{variable noise Clifford Data Regression}

-To construct the near-Clifford training circuits we use an algorithm from~\cite{czarnik2021qubit}.
-We replace $XX$ and $R_Y$ by closest to them Clifford gates of the same type.
-We also replace a fraction of $R_Z$ gates by closest to them $R_Z$ Clifford gates, leaving $N=10$ $R_Z$ gates intact.
-See details of the algorithm in~\cite{czarnik2021qubit}.

 When constructing the noise-scaled circuits necessary for vnCDR we use the same method of noise scaling as used in the ZNE implementation.
 In our simulations above we use $c \in \{1,2,3\}$.
-We found that this choice of noise levels results in better results than using $c \in \{1,2\}$.
+For the case of random quantum circuits, we found that this choice of noise levels results in better results than using $c \in \{1,2\}$.
+The method used to construct the near-Clifford training circuits is discussed in Section~\ref{sec:training_set_construction}.